jhuus/BriteKit/command-reference.md

                           length.
   --show                  If specified, show the top scores for the first
                           spectrogram, then stop.
+  --ckpt PATH             Path to checkpoint file or directory, overriding
+                          ckpt_folder in config.
   --debug                 If specified, turn on debug logging.
   --help                  Show this message and exit.
 ```